 China is also one of the world’s top consumers of gold, and in 2014 took in 813.6 tonnes.
 That’s certainly a sizeable amount, but it’s actually down a whopping 38 percent from the 2013 number.
 According to Reuters, Chinese gold consumption was particularly high in 2013 because of the metal’s big drop in the latter half of the year.

-India is also a major market for gold, and in 2014 consumed 842.7 tonnes of the metal.
+India is also a major market, and in 2014 consumed 842.7 tonnes of the metal.
 That’s the most taken in by any country, though like China, India saw a drop in gold consumption from 2013 to 2014.
 The title of world’s largest gold consumer is often a toss up between India and China, but in 2015 the expectation is that India will remain on top.

 It’s clear that supply and demand are key factors in the gold market.
 That said, it’s important for investors entering the space to be aware that gold price manipulation is also a key concern.